lindemer/harmonicon/README.md

 ![Harmonicon Screenshot](static/screenshot.png)

 An interactive music theory tool for exploring the relationships between notes and chords.
-Inspired by [Hooktheory](https://www.hooktheory.com/) and [David Bennett Piano](https://www.youtube.com/@DavidBennettPiano).

-The goal is to provide a visually engaging way to see harmonic relationships, aiding memorization, playing by ear, and brainstorming song ideas.
+Inspired by the great educational material from [Hooktheory](https://www.hooktheory.com/) and [David Bennett Piano](https://www.youtube.com/@DavidBennettPiano).
+The idea is to provide a visually engaging way to see harmonic relationships, aiding memorization, playing by ear, and brainstorming song ideas.

 ## Usage